 If you are not part of that it is sometimes hard to fully fit in.

-Living at home can also have independence issues where you feel at 18/19 years old you are an adult and should be allowed do as you like and come and go as you please.
-But for parents it’s difficult to let go and also difficult to allow their house to be treated like rented accommodation.
+Living at home can also have independence issues where you feel at 18/19 years old you are an adult and should be allowed to do as you like and come and go as you please.
+But for parents, it’s difficult to let go and also difficult to allow their house to be treated like rented accommodation.

 Our daughter had to move to college as we didn’t have one close enough for her to stay at home.
 She was quite specific in her major.
 Although I really miss her I know that her living on campus is the best choice for us.
-She has her freedom and is surrounded by like minded people.
+She has her freedom and is surrounded by like-minded people.

 The final option is also under the family umbrella.
 This could be relatives / good friends that live out of state and have offered to board your child while they attend school.

 I think this always sounds like a good idea but think very wisely about this decision.
 Financially it’s probably much cheaper but emotionally it’s not generally a viable decision.

 Is your child going to fit into this family dynamic?
 Will they be seen as a free babysitter?

 Are you going to pay, and if so how do you decide on an appropriate fee?
 Is your child going to be able to come and go as they please?